Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices.md

 1. There is one open port which is 8012/tcp.
 2. Upon re-running the scan to look for all open ports exlusing " *-p-* ", I found that there's zero open ports.
 Here, we see that by assigning telnet to a non-standard port, it is not part of the common ports list, or top 1000 ports, that nmap scans.

-Next, I looked for a clue of what the port could be used for as well as the usenames.
+Next, I looked for a clue of what the port could be used for as well as the possible usernames.

 **Command used:**
 ```bash